On the Effectiveness of Sampled Softmax Loss for Item Recommendation: conclusion and future work

 \section{conclusion and future work}

-In this work, we present insightful analyses of sampled softmax loss for item recommendation.
-Specifically, we firstly disclose theoretically model-agnostic advantages of sampled softmax loss in mitigating popularity bias, mining hard negative samples and maximizing ranking metrics.
-We then probe the model-specific characteristics of sampled softmax loss and point out its potential shortcoming in adjusting representation magnitudes.
-To justify our argument, we further present theoretical support that message passing based methods are capable of adjusting magnitude.
-We conducted extensive experiments on four benchmark datasets, demonstrating the superiority of training history- and graph-based models using sampled softmax loss for both normal and long tail recommendation tasks.
+In this work, we present insightful analyses of SSM for item recommendation.
+Firstly, we theoretically disclose model-agnostic advantages of SSM in mitigating popularity bias, mining hard negative samples and maximizing ranking metrics.
+We then probe the model-specific characteristics of SSM and point out its potential shortcoming in adjusting representation magnitudes.
+To justify our argument, we further show that message passing based methods are capable of adjusting magnitude.
+We conducted extensive experiments on four benchmark datasets, demonstrating the superiority of training history- and graph-based models using SSM for both normal and long tail recommendation tasks.

-We believe the comprehending of SSM loss is inspirational to future developments of recommendation community.
-In future work, we would like to further improve the drawbacks of SSM loss, making it more powerful for item recommendation.
-Moreover, since practical recommender systems usually involve many useful features, exploring the potential of SSM loss for feature-based CTR task is another promising direction.
+We believe the comprehending of SSM is inspirational to future developments of recommendation community.
+In future work, we would like to further refine and augment the capabilities of SSM.
+A key area of focus will be enhancing its robustness through distributionally robust optimization \cite{Yang0ZW0CW23DROS,wu2023understanding}.
+We also plan to explore the applicability of SSM to a wider range of model architectures, such as the diffusion model \cite{Yang23DreamRec}.
+Moreover, since practical recommender systems usually involve rich side information, exploring the potential of SSM for feature-based CTR models is another promising direction.